Student-centric advice and objective recommendations

 Demonstrated interest is one way that colleges assess just how interested students are in attending their school.
 Sometimes, demonstrated interest impacts whether or not students are admitted to a particular college.
 All other things equal, demonstrated interest can be a “make or break” factor in admissions decisions, so do your research!

 Composing a college application is a bit like putting together the pieces of a puzzle.
 A strong application relies on various elements working together in conjunction.
-For instance, a high GPA alone isn’t necessarily the golden ticket to acceptance.
 Good grades may be impressive, but they’ll mean a lot less if you have zero extracurricular activists or subpar essays.

-In the end, your application shouldn’t rely on the strength of one single element.
-You should put together a well-rounded application that successfully blends academics, extracurriculars, essays, and other components.
+You should strive to put together a well-rounded application that successfully blends academics, extracurriculars, essays, and other components.
 If you do that, you’ll be well on your way to receiving some acceptance letters in the mail!